Baltimore's curfew takes a toll on city businesses

 "What I'm (doing) down here tonight is just checking in with these businesses that are really hurting, trying to get back to normal," Hogan said as he stepped out of Vaccaro's bakery downtown.

-Major General Linda Singh, commander of the Maryland National Guard, urged residents on Saturday to be patient and peaceful.

-"The most important thing is your safety, the safety of all the infrastructure that's here, because without that we have no Baltimore," said Singh.

-Some hotels were hit by cancellations of bookings and three conferences that would have drawn thousands of visitors were canceled, though some of those rooms were filled with the flood of news media into the city.
+Some hotels saw guests cancel reservations and three conferences that would have drawn thousands of visitors were canceled, though some of those rooms were filled with the flood of news media into the city.

 "The industry as a whole, in terms of hotels in Baltimore, are taking a little bit of a hit," said Mario Corrado, Jr., general manager of the Admiral Fellin hotel.
 "A lot of people are hesitant to come."